hukaixuan2017/doc-user/content/dashboard/dashboard.rst

 Each ticket widget has own filter for displaying:

 - My locked tickets: tickets which are locked by the current agent.
-- My watched tickets: tickets that the agent has in his/her watched list (requires ``Ticket::Watcher`` setting to be turned).
+- My watched tickets: tickets that the agent has in his/her watched list (requires ``Ticket::Watcher`` setting to be turned on).
 - My responsibilities: tickets that the agent is set as responsible (requires ``Ticket::Responsible`` setting to be turned on).
 - Tickets in My Queues: tickets which are in queues selected in :doc:`../avatar/personal-preferences`.
 - Tickets in My Services: tickets that are assigned to services selected in :doc:`../avatar/personal-preferences`.
 - All tickets: all tickets in this kind of widget.